NishchayAnand/software-engineering/System Design/SOLID/Dependency Inversion Principle/Notes.md

 > **Coupling:** Measures how closely different classes are dependent on each other.
 Remember Coupling as"degree of interdependence between classes".

+## How To Achieve Dependency Inversion Principle?

+DIP can be achieved using the Dependency Injection (DI) technique.

+With DI, the high-level classes (consumers) don't create and manage their own dependency objects.
+They only declare the interface they rely on.
+A separate entity, often called an injector, takes on the responsibility of creating and providing the actual implementation of the dependencies.

+The injector injects the dependency objects into the consumer class at runtime.
+This means the consumer gets the exact dependency it needs when it needs it.

+Here are some ways to implement DI:

+- **Constructor injection:** The dependencies are passed as arguments to the constructor of the consumer class.

+- **Setter injection:** Dependencies are injected using setter methods in the consumer class.
+This approach is less common than the constructor injection.

+- **Dependency injection frameworks:** Many frameworks (e.g. Spring) provide built-in DI features that simplify the process of injecting dependencies.

 **Here's a simple example in Java demonstrating Dependency Inversion Principle:**

 ```